Lectures and Events

 /////

-An exciting lineup of presentations and discussions--centered around this year's theme: TRUST--will showcase diverse work by a mix of Northwestern Medicine clinicians and researchers, colleagues from other Chicagoland institutions, and alumni of the Medical Humanities and Bioethics graduate program.
+This event will present an exciting lineup of talks and discussions -- centered around this year's theme: (RE)CENTERING -- showcasing diverse work by a mix of Northwestern Medicine clinicians and researchers, colleagues from other Chicagoland institutions, and alumni of the Medical Humanities and Bioethics graduate program.

 /////